Frequently Asked Questions - FAQs

 Yes!
 Red Apple Reading offers school and disctrict licensing with competitive pricing.
 Please contact us for more information, a custom quote, or to schedule a phone call or demo.

 Can my membership be used on more than one computer?

 Yes, that's the beauty of online software!
 Your Red Apple account (and a child's online progress) can be accessed from any Internet connected computer (desktop, laptop, Chromebook) with the necessary system requirements by logging in on our website.

 How soon can my child use the program after I order?

-Why does my child have to start back at the beginning of a lesson after exiting?
+Does my child have to start back at the beginning of a lesson after exiting?

-What is the difference between Parent and Educator memberships?
+What is the difference between family and educator/school memberships?

 When does my membership expire?

 View your current membership period on the Account Profile page of your dashboard when logged in.You can access the program as long as your membership is active.
 Once a membership expires, most functionality is deactivated until a renewal is purchased.
 Accounts not renewed will eventually be deleted.